+If you feel like you need to sneak a little more math into your child’s day, don’t worry.
 Learning doesn’t have to stop when the school day ends.
-Many extracurricular clubs, classes and activities can reinforce key skills.
-Here are seven fun activities that build math skills—no worksheets or textbooks required!
+Many extracurricular clubs, classes and activities can reinforce key skills like addition, subtraction and even fractions.
+Here are seven fun activities that build on math skills—and, bonus—no worksheets or textbooks required.

-Measuring ingredients is a great way for kids to learn relationships between different quantities and to get comfortable with fractions.
+Measuring ingredients is a great way for kids to learn the relationship between different quantities and to get comfortable with fractions.
 It can also help them learn ratio and proportion, and practice math calculations.
-If your child is whipping up a batch of cookies, why not suggest she double or halve the recipe?
+If your child is whipping up a batch of cookies, why not suggest a double or half recipe?
 Fractions come alive for budding bakers when they have to figure out what 3/4 cup butter and 1 1/4 cups flour is times two or divided by two.

 Lemonade Stands or Bake Sales

 Whether it’s brownies or beverages, running a “sales operation” involves lots of other skills besides making change.
 What are the start-up costs?
 What is the minimum your child needs to charge to recover that money?
 What are people are willing to pay?
-At the end of the sale, ask your child to calculate his profit or how much he made an hour.
+At the end of the sale, ask your child to calculate up the profits or how much was actually made per hour.

 No matter what sport your child is into, building a roster for a fantasy team involves some serious

 Old-fashioned board games require a range of math abilities.
 Connect Four and Battleship build visual perceptual skills.
-Games like mancala require logic and mathematical reasoning.
-And Monopoly and Life require players to use their resources to reach a goal.
+Games like Mancala require logic and mathematical reasoning.
+Monopoly and Life require players to use money and resources to reach a goal.
 Your child’s school or your local library may host a games club after school.
 You can also stock up on some classics and help your child start a club with friends.
 It may be a nice change from playing on screen!

 Knitting involves real-world problem solving: “If I cast 25 stitches and knit five rows, how many stitches have I knit?
 And if I want to use a finer gauge yarn than the pattern calls for, how many more balls of yarn do I need?”
-Computational skills like multiplying and dividing are suddenly meaningful!
-Craft and fabric stores often offer classes.
-Or suggest a lunchtime knitting club at your child’s school.
+Computational skills like multiplying and dividing are suddenly meaningful.
+Craft and fabric stores—even community centers or libraries— often offer classes.
+Or, why not suggest a lunchtime knitting club at your child’s school?

-Calculating how much wood the project requires and doing all of the measuring involves a lot of hands-on math.
-To follow directions or a blueprint, your child must use his
+Whether it’s a simple bird house or something more complicated, calculating how much wood a home project and doing all of the measuring involves a lot of hands-on math.
+To follow step-by-step directions or a blueprint, kids must rely on their

 visual-spatial abilities.
-They allow him to perceive the parts that make up the whole, and how they relate to each other.
+These are the skills that allow them to understand the parts that make up the whole, and how they relate to each other.
 Bonus: Knowing how to use tools and build things are skills that will last a lifetime.

-Reading music requires counting notes to create different rhythms.
-One four-beat measure could consist of a single whole note held for all four beats, two half notes of two beats a piece, or four quarter notes of one beat each.
-In other words, when kids are playing music, they’re practicing fraction skills without even knowing it!
+Reading music requires measurement of time and beat.
+Your child will be counting notes to create different rhythms.
+In other words, a four-beat measure could consist of a single whole note held for all four beats, two half notes of two beats a piece, or four quarter notes of one beat each.
+In other words, when kids are playing music, they’re practicing fraction skills without even knowing it.